dguzh/geoparser/docs/usage.rst

 Accessing Location Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After parsing, you can access the toponyms identified in each document through ``GeoDoc.toponyms``, which returns a tuple of ``GeoSpan`` objects representing the toponyms in the document.
-The resolved location of each toponym can be accessed using ``GeoSpan.location``, which returns a dictionary containing various location attributes from the gazetteer.
+The resolved location of each toponym can be accessed using ``GeoSpan.location``, which returns a dictionary containing various location attributes sourced from the gazetteer.
 For example, when using the GeoNames gazetteer, a resolved location might look like this:

 .. code-block:: python